Aisely/Student-Projects/README.md

 # Tutorials
-Tutorial projects for the students.
+Tutorial projects for the Grow students.